samiamlabs/minireach_docs/source/precision_control.rst

 The feedforward in reglering2017ff needs to be finished in order to evaluate the results, but in theory the feedforward seems like a very viable solution.
 In the feedforward one could also integrate the model for how the truck will move.
 One such dynamic state space model was made during the 2017 cdio project.
-If this is not enough one could also turn this in to a optimization problem by implementing the developed dynamic model in a mpc and from this achieve the optimal angular velocity, thus maybe even replacing the need for the pid.
+If this is not enough one could also turn this in to a optimization problem by implementing the developed dynamic model in a model predictive controller and from this achieve the optimal angular velocity, thus replacing the pid.
+But we highly recommend finishing the feedforvard implementation first for simplicity's sake